Tips for Swimming After LASIK and PRK

 When undergoing any surgery, there are naturally many questions that come with it.
 When it comes to a surgery dealing with something as important as your sight, there may be more questions than usual.
 Your vision is so important, and after you have surgery to improve it, you don’t want to do anything that can harm it.
 We get many questions, and we are always happy to answer them, so here’s our question for today:

 Can I go in water after LASIK?

 As for pools, lakes, oceans, and hot tubs, you’ll want to wait longer to enjoy these types of water.
-For pools, lakes, and oceans, you should wait a week before diving in after the LASIK procedure.
-So, keep this in mind for when you are scheduling your surgery.
-If you’re into swimming, you may not want to schedule your surgery for the summer.
+We generally recommend waiting a week before diving in after LASIK surgery.
+So, keep this in mind for when you are scheduling your procedure.
+If you’re an avid lap swimmer, you may not want to schedule your surgery for the summer.
 Take vacations into consideration when scheduling your procedure also.
-If you’re going to a lake or the ocean, you might want to schedule the procedure for after that.
-As for hot tubs, you can enjoy them three to five days after surgery.
+If you’re planning to visit a lake or the ocean, you might want to schedule the surgery for several weeks after or before your trip.
+As for hot tubs, you can enjoy them three to five days after the surgery.

-As you can see, wait times and procedures differ for enjoying water-based activities and showering after LASIK and PRK.
 Follow these guidelines and get in contact with your doctor if you have any questions.
-If you’re ready to start the LASIK or PRK process, get in touch today!
+If you’re ready to start the laser eye surgery process, get in touch today!